Alan Klingenstein

-Alan Klingenstein (born 1954) is an American corporate and securities attorney, investment banker, film distributor, and film producer.
+Alan Klingenstein (born 1954) is an American corporate and securities attorney, investment banker, film producer and content distributor.
 His feature film Two Family House won the Audience Award at the 2000 Sundance Film Festival.
-Another feature film, Runaway, premiered at the Tribeca Film Festival, the Toronto International Film Festival, and won Best Dramatic Feature at the 2005 Austin Film Festival.
-His documentary Trumbo was awarded the National Board of Review's Freedom of Expression Award in 2008.
-Klingenstein is the chairman of FilmRise, a film and television distribution company.
+Another feature film, Runaway, premiered at the Tribeca Film Festival in 2005 and won the Best Screenplay award at the Austin Film Festival.
+His documentary Trumbo premiered at the Toronto International Film Festival in 2007 and was awarded the National Board of Review's Freedom of Expression Award.
+Alan Klingenstein currently serves as the Vice Chairman of Radial Entertainment, a global film and television distribution studio.
+Prior to Radial Entertainment, Klingenstein served as the Board Chairman at FilmRise, a film and television studio he co-founded in 2010.

 Early life

 Klingenstein was born and raised in Scarsdale, New York.
 He is Jewish.
-His father is Lee P. Klingenstein, a philanthropist and partner in the New York investment management firm of Neuberger Berman.
+His father was Lee P. Klingenstein, a partner in the New York investment management firm of Neuberger Berman.
 Klingenstein graduated from the Taft School.
 He then earned a bachelor's degree at Princeton, and a J.D. and M.B.A. from Cornell University.

 He was a corporate and securities attorney with the firm of McCutcheon, Doyle, Brown & Enerson.
 He travelled through Asia as general counsel and VP for Shakey's International.
-Later he worked as a VP of Bankers Trust Securities in London.
+Later he worked as a VP of Bankers Trust Securities in New York and London.